 Ans.
 As such posting preferences are not asked while giving the postings before joining RBI.
 You must be prepared for all India postings and transfers.

-There are four zonal offices of RBI at Mumbai, Kolkata, Delhi, and Chennai.
+There are four zonal offices of RBI in Mumbai, Kolkata, Delhi, and Chennai.

 RBI has nineteen regional offices at Thiruvananthapuram, Patna, Nagpur, Lucknow, Mumbai, Kochi, Kolkata, Jammu, Kanpur, Chennai, Delhi, Guwahati, Bhubaneshwar, Bhopal, Hyderabad, Ahmedabad, Chandigarh, Jaipur, and Bangalore.

-Married people should not put any condition before joining.
+Married people should not put any conditions before joining.
 Take the appointment letter, join the duty wherever you are posted, and then apply for transfers.